View MapView Map

 Glencolmcille Loop

 Discover the Glencolmcille Loop, a 35km stretch of impressive coastline.
-Check out the views on the Drum Loop and the shorter Tower Loop, both of which start and end at St Columba’s Church in Glencomcille village.
+Check out the views on the Drum Loop and the shorter Tower Loop, both of which start and end at the Fire Station in Glenn Cholm Cille (Glencomcille) village.
 Embark on your hike and spot nods to the area's rich history, such as the Megalithic tombs and historical ruins.

 Ruins on the Glencolmcille Loop in Donegal